TrayZNix/TrayZNix/README.md

 </p>

 <p align="center">
- I have deep experience in Java, Dart, SQL, HTML, CSS and JavaScript.
+ I have deep experience in Java, Dart, Python, SQL, HTML, CSS and JavaScript.
 I also have deep experience working in frameworks such as Spring Boot, Angular, and Flutter.
 </p>
 ⠀
 <p align="center">